This is my actionable guide to content marketing strategy in 2023.

 The more trust the consumer has in your brand and the more exposure to your brand they receive, the more likely they buy a product.

 Once you get visitors to your website, it’s time to keep them engaged.
-Turn them into ideal leads and guide them towards the active consideration stage.
+Turn them into ideal leads and guide them toward the active consideration stage.

 That’s the topic of the next section.